Add a configurable limit to the rate of jobs running and fail the glidein if the rate is passed

 I'll follow this up

-#7 Updated by Lorena Lobato Pardavila about 1 year ago
+#7 Updated by Lorena Lobato Pardavila almost 3 years ago

 I was talking to HTCondor team, but I was told that I shouldn’t rely on this being fixed any time soon, though because the person to who is assigned this ticket also going to be really busy writing the annual NSF report so he'll likely be unresponsive.

 Reported this in GlideinWMS meeting and we agreed to talk to him during CMS-HTCondor meeting to have a better and clear situation of this.
 If we see no possibility to have fixed this in short-term, we might leave it for the next release to wait for their fix..

 #9 Updated by Lorena Lobato Pardavila over 2 years ago

 Today, Marco and me have had a call with Brian Lin and TJ (the person who is gonna implement it ) to discuss and clarify about our request.
 New uptades: